Division of Family and Consumer Sciences

 - The program will prepare graduates to be competent entry-level registered dietitian nutritionists.

 - The program provides academic and supervised practice experience to prepare graduates for entry-level employment.

 The DSU Coordinated Program may accept up to 15 applicants each year.

-Students must meet the following requirements to be admitted to the Nutrition and Dietetics program, usually during the sophomore/junior year:
+Students must meet the following requirements to be admitted to the Coordinated Program in Dietetics, usually during the junior year:

 - An overall GPA of 2.75 or higher